River City Girls: Development

 A director at WayForward introduced Tierney to Shin Nekketsu Kōha: Kunio-tachi no Banka, during development and he instantly loved both Kyōko and Misako, the two playable female characters in the game.
 WayForward wanted these two characters to take the lead role as they have already created games with strong female protagonists.
 During development, Tierney learned from Arc System Works that Kyōko and Misako were no longer acting as the girlfriends for the main protagonists of the franchise, Kunio and Riki.
 Riki had been with Mami longer than Kyōko (she was Riki's girlfriend in only two games) while Hasebe is often linked with Kunio (though she is only his love interest in Downtown Special: Kunio-kun no Jidaigeki da yo Zen'in Shūgō!).
 This led to discussions of creating a rivalry between the girls for the game's plot.
 Although River City Girls is billed as a canonical game in the Kunio-kun franchise, the game does not follow the continuity started with Nekketsu Kōha Kunio-kun Special, and it also ignores and contradicts old continuity from previous games in the franchise.

 Most of the game's staff was new, mostly regarding art, music, and animation.
 Composer "Chipzel" did most of the boss battle music and arranged the boss theme from the original River City Ransom.
 Megan McDuffee composed the tracks for the stages, cinematics, menus, and nearly everything else; some of McDuffee's pieces include vocal tracks she sung.
 McDuffee also arranged music from River City Ransom and Kunio-tachi no Banka.
 NateWantsToBattle and Dale North also contributed to the soundtrack, such as in the opening and ending songs.
 Priscilla "Rem" Hamby, the illustrator of the webcomic Devil's Candy, was sought out to re-imagine the Kunio-kun characters.
 Hamby also illustrated the cutscenes.
 Cristina Vee directed the voice actors as well as participated in the soundtrack.
+Unlike many Japanese media, the English lines were recorded first and then the Japanese voice actors had to match them, when normally the reverse is true.
+Mills and Buckland also recorded their lines together.
 WayForward VFX artist Jordan Vine animated the sequences while Kevin Samuels from WayForward's SFX department added sound effects.